vidhu-prabha/PathSync/README.md

-# PathSync: Intelligent Supply Chain Route Optimization using Geospatial Analysis, ML, Graph Neural Network
+# PathSync: Intelligent Route Optimization using Geospatial Analysis, ML, Graph Neural Network

 The primary objective of **PathSync** is to develop a **Graph Neural Network (GNN) model** to optimize supply chain routing by effectively predicting the most efficient routes for deliveries.
 This model aims to enhance delivery speed and accuracy while minimizing costs and environmental impact through data-driven decision-making.
 Specifically, the project aims to achieve the following goals: